ProcursusTeam/procursus-wiki/docs/Building-on-iOS-and-macOS.md

     You'd likely want to checkout the default values of your specific platform, since each support platform use a different path for SDKs

-    Ideally, you can also export SDK variables from the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page on your shell configuration
+    Ideally, you can also export SDK variables from the ["Build options"](https://github.com/ProcursusTeam/Procursus/wiki/Build-options) page on your shell configuration file

 3. Clone the Procursus build system